PakornAP/Sensors-MS_team-Notification/README.md

 by_sensors

 # Step
-1 access to RPA automate dir__
+1 access to RPA automate dir <br />
-2 use command 'pip install requirements.txt'__
+2 use command 'pip install requirements.txt' <br />
-3 you can use or devolop this code now__
+3 you can use or devolop this code now <br />